 - a.
 The licensed psychologist supervisor will provide regular feedback to the intern regarding their performance as a supervisor. - b.
-The intern will provide regular feedback to the practicum student regarding their performance as a practicum student (including therapy as well as other activities involved in their role). - c.
-Formal evaluation will be provided at the end of each semester. - i.
-The licensed psychologist will formally evaluate the intern's supervision provision and will provide guidance to the intern to aid them in evaluating the practicum students' performance. - ii.
+The intern will provide regular feedback to the practicum student regarding their performance as a practicum student (including therapy as well as other activities involved in their role).

+- c.
+Formal evaluation will be provided at the end of each semester. - The licensed psychologist will formally evaluate the intern's supervision provision and will provide guidance to the intern to aid them in evaluating the practicum students' performance. - ii.
 The practicum student will evaluate the supervision provided by the intern. - iii.
-During fall semester, the practicum student will also evaluate the supervision provided by the licensed supervisor during the Initial Co-Supervision Phase. - 8.
-Review and Amendments - a.
+The practicum student will also evaluate the supervision provided by the licensed supervisor.

+8. Review and Amendments

+a.
 This policy may require review and updating during the course of the academic year, and the center reserves the right to make changes as needed, and update as necessary to reflect best practices and changes in accreditation standards.